Moddinu/hera.candidates-task/documentation/Documentation.md

 ## ClickHouse Integration: Set up a ClickHouse database and tables to consume, store data, and implement the materialized views for fact aggregation for the game round data.
 The aggregation should also be grouped `hourly` by `player_id` and `game_id`.

-In the queries folder there are 5 queries that we need for the app to run:
+In the  [queries](https://github.com/Moddinu/hera.candidates-task/blob/main/queries/clickhouse-sql-scripts.txt "sql queries") queries folder there are 5 queries that we need for the app to run:

     1. Creates the database
     2. Creates the table for game rounds